Irv Noren: Coaching career

-After his playing days were over, Noren managed the Triple-A Hawaii Islanders in 1962–63, where he would fine players $50 if they showed up too sunburned to play baseball.
+After his playing days were over, Noren managed the Triple-A Hawaii Islanders in 1962–63.
 The Islanders went 158–153 during those two seasons, but did not qualify for the Pacific Coast League playoffs.
 He scouted for the expansion Senators in 1964, spent 1965–69 out of professional baseball, then managed in the Pittsburgh Pirates' farm system in 1970.

 From 1971 through 1973, Noren served on the coaching staff of Oakland A's manager Dick Williams, a fellow Pasadena High School alumnus and former minor league teammate.
 He was a member of the 1971 American League West Division champions, and then worked with two consecutive AL pennant-winners and World Series champions in 1972–73.
 When Williams resigned after the 1973 title, Noren remained on the Oakland staff of new manager Alvin Dark.
 But he and Dark clashed and on July 8, 1974, Noren was replaced as third-base coach by Bobby Winkles—denying Noren a third consecutive World Series title when the Athletics went on to defeat the Dodgers in that year's Fall Classic.

 Noren then spent one more season in the big leagues as a coach with the 1975 Cubs.